DraKen0009/Flipkart_scraper/README.md

 I used django rest framework to create this project , used railways to host my postgres database.

--->API that lets users signup and log in through JWT based authentication using email and password
+- API that lets users signup and log in through JWT based authentication using email and password

---> Api that takes a Flipkart url as payload, scrapes the below-given fields, and saves them in Postgres with proper schema with user info.
+- Api that takes a Flipkart url as payload, scrapes the below-given fields, and saves them in Postgres with proper schema with user info.
 This works only if a user is logged in, else proper error message is shown.

--->Checks if the URL corresponding to the logged-in user is already present in the DB, and return from the DB.
+- Checks if the URL corresponding to the logged-in user is already present in the DB, and return from the DB.
 If the URL is not present or does not belong to a logged-in user show a proper error message.

 API Endpoints :-